mx1001/hardops_manual/docs/Hops/operators/sharpeners/csharpen.md

    3. additive mode
       * ON - apply defined sharpness and keeps other already existing sharp edges
-      * OFF - clears all sharp edges befor applying its own sharpness
+      * OFF - clears all sharp edges before applying its own sharpness

    4. sub-D mode
       * ON - do not apply sharp edges and creases making it easier to work with subd after